GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

 · 💭 · TEXT

-the person who owns this account is trying to be as nice as possible to the people around them !! i also dont think alot about what i say (apologizing for this in advance if you do INT with me and i say something mean)
+I am trying to be as nice as possible to the people around me !! :D

+I also dont think alot about what I say  lmk if I do (apologizing for this in advance if you do INT with me and i say something mean or something that makes you uncomf)